idc-milab/openlh/README.md

 Now you can easily create programs for the arm via the blockly interface and run them with the OpenLH!

 ## Project Structure
+The uArm runs on top of an Arduino Mega 2560 with a custom version of Marlin firmware (available under GPL licence).
+The robot operates using G-code definitions sent through UART protocol.

 * ``app.py``
 	* Main app module.
 Dealing with all the different app routes (receiving XML HttpRequests from index.html)
 * ``listener.py``